Nilgai: Distribution and habitat

-Population densities show great geographical variation across India.
-Density can be as low as 0.23 to 0.34 individuals per km^{2} in Indravati National Park. and 0.4 individuals per km^{2} in the Pench Tiger Reserve, or as high as 6.6 to 11.36 individuals per km^{2} in Ranthambhore National Park, and seven individuals per km^{2} in Keoladeo National Park.
-Seasonal variations were noted in Bardiya National Park in a 1980 study; the density 3.2 individuals per km^{2} during the dry season and 5 per km^{2} in April, the start of the dry season.
-In southern Texas, densities were found to be nearly 3–5 individuals per km^{2} in 1976.

-Historic notes mention nilgai in southern India, but these may have been feral:

 I believe that the Coimbatore and Salem collectorates are almost the only places in Southern India, in which nil-gai are to be found.
 It is difficult to account for the animals being thus so widely divided from their usual haunts unless as has been generally supposed, these Southern specimens are the progeny of a semi-domesticated herd, which, at some by-gone period, had escaped from the preserve of a native potentate.